GeorgeFotopoulos/Urban-Arts/README.md

 * Panagiotis Ntymenos
 * Giorgos Patrikis

+Feel free to contact us on : geopatrikis12@gmail.com

 For the completion of the project we used Android Studio and the database we are using is a firebase db.
 A noSql database that allows you to send requests for database data directly from the code.

 ## DB Structure